Karma: Curse of the 12 Caves

 Karma: Curse of the 12 Caves is a 1995 FMV adventure game.
 In 1998, DreamCatcher Interactive re-released the game as Quest for Karma.
 The game was released in Japan for PlayStation and Sega Saturn as Takuramakan.

 Plot

 In the caves of Dun-Huang, a demon set a trap, so effective that it also trapped the workers who built the trap.
 It is the player's job to free them.

 Gameplay

 The game plays similarly to Myst, another FMV adventure game, except this title has a narrator that guides the player through the narrative and puzzles.

 Critical reception

 PC Game praised the game's atmosphere but disliked its illogical puzzles.
-Just Adventure's Ray Ivey positively compared it to two other Dreamcatcher titles: Jewels of the Oracle and Jewels II: The Ultimate Challenge.
+Just Adventures Ray Ivey positively compared it to two other Dreamcatcher titles: Jewels of the Oracle and Jewels II: The Ultimate Challenge.